-- 6. Construction Management.
+- deed of conveyance, that any conversion of garages or use of garages that precludes the parking of vehicles within the garage shall be prohibited.
+This restriction will also be disclosed in the Management Association documents. - The Applicant, or the Management Association, may, in its sole discretion, establish rules, regulations and procedures for the residential and institutional parking areas and spaces to responsibly manage such spaces for their intended purpose. - The Management Association will govern maintenance of the common areas in coordination with the Church.
+All prospective purchasers will be advised of this maintenance obligation prior to entering into a contract of sale and said obligation will be disclosed in the contract of sale, the deed of conveyance or the Management Association documents. - 10.
+Energy Saving Techniques.
+To promote energy conservation and green building techniques, and help keep the utilities bills low, the Applicant will incorporate energy efficient construction practices, energy efficient appliances and lighting, including rooftop solar panels in constructing the townhouses.
+The new homes will meet the EarthCraft certification standard. - 11.
+Construction Management.
 Implementation of specific construction management policies and procedures during the build-out of the project.
 The Applicant will abide by all provisions of the City of Fairfax Noise Ordinance with respect to construction activities at that site which include, in part, that construction equipment may not be used outside before 7:00 a.m. and after 6:00 p.m. on weekdays, before 8:30 a.m. and after 5:00 p.m. on Saturdays and federal and state holidays, and at any time on Sundays, except in the case of urgent necessity in the interest of public health and safety, and then only when authorized by a City building official.
 Interior work which does not generate noise discernible at the property line shall not constitute a prohibited act.
-Prior to site plan approval, the Applicant will submit the construction management plan for approval by the City Manager, or designee, to be implemented during construction of each townhouses, as appropriate, and to always ensure safe and efficient pedestrian and vehicle circulation on the Property and on the public roadways adjoining the Property. - 7.
+Prior to site plan approval, the Applicant will submit the construction management plan for approval by the City Manager, or designee, to be implemented during construction of the townhouses, as appropriate, and to always ensure safe and efficient pedestrian and vehicle circulation on the Property and on the public roadways adjoining the Property. - 12.
 Habitat NOVA's Track Record of Successful Affordable Housing Project Completion and Maintenance.
 Habitat NOVA is a nonprofit developer with 30 years of experience with over 100 affordable units constructed or rehabilitated.
-The master developer constructs their homes with long-term durability in mind.
-The partner homeowners take great pride in their homes and have a long history of maintaining their property to very high standards. - C. SECTION 3.8.2.C.1.(c) AN IDENTIFICATION OF SITE PLANNING FEATURES DESIGNED TO ENSURE COMPATIBILITY BETWEEN ON-SITE RESIDENTIAL AND NONRESIDENTIAL USES, AND WITH THE SURROUNDING NEIGHBORHOOD AND LAND USES
+As the master developer of this project, Habitat NOVA will construct the homes with long-term durability in mind.
+The partner homeowners take great pride in their homes and have a long history of maintaining their property to extremely high standards.

+C. SECTION 3.8.2.C.1.(c) - AN IDENTIFICATION OF SITE PLANNING FEATURES DESIGNED TO ENSURE COMPATIBILITY BETWEEN ON-SITE RESIDENTIAL AND NONRESIDENTIAL USES, AND WITH THE SURROUNDING NEIGHBORHOOD AND LAND USES

 The project is intended to create a quality, energy efficient, and affordable townhouse community that will be marketed to families.
-As such, the Applicant proposes to replace an existing surface underutilized parking area with up to ten townhouses, to preserve the existing Church building and operations, to add Church replacement parking spaces, and to modify existing landscape patterns to fit the project into place and mitigate the impact on the surrounding neighborhoods.
+As such, the Applicant proposes to replace an existing underutilized surface parking area with ten townhouses, to preserve the existing Church building and operations, to add Church some replacement parking spaces in the southwest corner of the Property, and to modify existing landscape patterns to fit the project into place and mitigate the impact on the surrounding neighborhoods.
 The breakdown of specific features is depicted in the Master Development Plan.